Brazilian Communist Party

-The Brazilian Communist Party (Partido Comunista Brasileiro), originally the Communist Party of Brazil (Partido Comunista do Brasil), is a communist party in Brazil, founded on 25 March 1922.
-Arguably the oldest active political party in Brazil, it played an important role in the country's 20th-century history despite the relatively small number of members.
-A factional dispute led to the formation of PCdoB (Communist Party of Brazil) in the 1960s, though both communist parties were united in opposition to the Brazilian military government that ruled from 1964 to 1985.
-But with the fall of the Soviet Union and the collapse of communism circa 1990, the party lost power and international support.
-An internal coup in 1992 divided the party and formed a new party, called Popular Socialist Party, using the former identification number of the PCB, 23.
+In the 1960s, the Sino-Soviet split led to a factional dispute that resulted in the formation of the PCdoB (Communist Party of Brazil) of Maoist orientation.
+Despite the split, both communist parties were united in opposition to the Brazilian military government that ruled from 1964 to 1985.
+After the Redemocratization of Brazil, PCB became an official registered party, however, with the fall of the Soviet Union and the collapse of communism circa 1990, precipitated a crisis within the party, and in 1992 a majority faction dissolved the PCB and founded the democratic socialist Popular Socialist Party (PPS), inheriting the legal registration and identification number of the PCB, 23.
 That party has since moved towards the centre and now goes by the name Cidadania.
+A minority opposed the dissolution, reconstituted the PCB, and has continued to operate under its historic name.

 The youth organization of the PCB is the Communist Youth Union and is a member of the World Federation of Democratic Youth.